eguneys/lower25/TIMELINE.md

 - An electric lighting is cast upon to kill all enemies in sight.
 - Homing missiles follow the player.
 - Elemental burst, release a burst of energy, (fire ice) to clear enemies near you.
+- Triple jump as a power-up
+- Gliding
+- Grappling hook
+- Jetpack

+### Enemy Types

+- Ground, slow mover, jumper
+- Shooter, shoots a projectile
+- Jumper, agile, jumper
+- Flyer, attack from above
+- Crawler, low to the ground, slow steady

+- Mimic, a decorative object that attacks when approached
+- Boomer, explodes on death
+- Charger, fast moving, rushes at player
+- Homing, a projectile, seeks out player

+- Parasite, a slow moving, attaches to player.
+- Shadow Stalker, dark, difficult to see.

+### Other NPCs

+- Companion guide, shows how to play like a tutorial, than tags along with the player.

+### Platforming

+- Rising and Falling Platforms, moves up and down
+- Oscillating Platforms, swings back and forth
+- Breakable Platforms, shatter when player jumps on them
+- Timed Platforms, sets on and off with a timer

+- Platforms with gaps,
+- Moving Spikes

+### Level Design

+- Level's Purpose, tutorial, challenge, exploration, boss battle

+- Theme and Atmosphere, visual style, audio design, enemy and character design

+- Level Structure
+  - Flow, clear path for the player to follow
+  - Pacing, balance challenging sections with easier ones.
+  - Variety, Mix up elements to keep hook
+  - Rhythm, Consider timing of obstacles and rewards.

+- Challenges and Rewards
+  - Obstacles
+  - Power Ups
+  - Collectibles
+  - Secrets

+### Mechanics

+- Combat System, how player interacts with enemies
+- Power-ups and Abilities, how special abilities changes gameplay
+- Player movement, how player moves, double jump, wall jump, dash etc.
+- Checkpoints and Saves, how player progress through the game
+- Inventory System, how player collect items.

+- Narrative, how is the story told?
+- Atmosphere, overall mood and tone
+- World building, how world is created, presented

 ### Themes